otetard/ownpad/README.md

 You’ll need to host your Etherpad instance under a the same domain.
-For example, you can host your Etherpad in `pad.example.org` and your ownCloud in `cloud.example.org`.
+For example, you can host your Etherpad in `pad.example.org` and your Nextcloud in `cloud.example.org`.
 In that case, you’ll have to configure `example.org` as the domain cookie in Ownpad’s configuration.

-If you wan’t to create *really* private pads, you have to use a dedicated Etherpad instance for ownCloud.
+If you wan’t to create *really* private pads, you have to use a dedicated Etherpad instance for Nextcloud.
 You will then configure Etherpad to prevent pads creation (by manipulating URL) and will enforce API usage to create pad.
 To do so, you have to add the two following lines in your Etherpad configuration file (`settings.json`):